General properties of the RABBITT at parity mixing conditions: Theoretical basement for the RABBIT T description

 Then the system of differential equations for expansion coefficients:

 is solved numerically in the \textit{amplitude coefficient equations method (ACE)}.
-Here we extend the index $n$ to the continuum because the continuum states should be enumerated to solve the system (\ref{eq:diff}). $\hat{H}_{\rm int}(t)=A(t)\hat{D}$ is a production of the vector potential of the field and dipole operator in a velocity gauge.
+Similar approach is applied, for example, in \cite{bello2021}.
+Here we extend the index $n$ to the continuum because continuum states must be enumerated to solve the system (\ref{eq:diff}). $\hat{H}_{\rm int}(t)=A(t)\hat{D}$ is the product of the vector potential of the field and {the} dipole operator in a velocity gauge.

 Within the framework of {\sl nonstationary perturbation theory (PT)}, the expansion coefficients themselves are further expanded into series.
-Lets pick up some final energy $\varepsilon_f$ and consider three lowest orders of PT.
+Let {u}s pick up some final energy $\varepsilon_f$ and consider three lowest orders of PT after the end of pulse, so further we omit $t$ in the amplitudes.

-For an unpolarized atom with an initial orbital angular momentum $L=0$, the first order coefficients that describe direct ionization to the mainlines (ML) by XUV components of the electric field:
+For an unpolarized atom with an initial orbital angular momentum $L=0$, the first {-}order coefficients that describe direct ionization to the mainlines (ML) by XUV components of the electric field:

-Here $\MEred{}{}{}$ is a reduced dipole matrix element which does not depend on magnetic quantum numbers.
+Here $\MEred{}{}{}$ is a reduced dipole matrix element that does not depend on magnetic quantum numbers.
 In the first order, PT affects only states with $L=1$, and it is explicitly indicated in the equations.
 Unlike our previous work \cite{popova2025}, here we introduce $c_\Lambda$ coefficient for the XUV components to allow more flexibility in choosing a pulse propagation direction.

-The second order amplitudes describe absorption or emission of an IR photon leading to appearance of side\-bands (SB) by up- and down-energy transitions:
+The second {-}order amplitudes describe absorption or emission of an IR photon leading to appearance of side\-bands (SB) through up- and down-energy transitions:

-where `$+$' sign is for absorption amplitude ($\nu=u$, `up'), and `$-$' sign is for emission ($\nu=d$, `down').
+where {the} `$+$' sign is for absorption amplitude ($\nu=u$, `up'), and {the} `$-$' sign is for emission ($\nu=d$, `down').